Stanford-ChEMH-MCAC/protocols/software/set_up_xcms_env.md

 		```
 ## Install XCMS

-1. Run this command `mamba install -c bioconda bioconductor-xcms`
+1. Run this command:
+    * `mamba install -c bioconda bioconductor-xcms`
         * This will install R and xcms in your new environment.
 Installing the most critical package first is a way to ensure that the version of all other required software (e.g. R) will be compatible with the installed software.

 2. Verify that you can run xcms:
 	1. Start R (at the command line, enter `r`)